PepperDash/epi-crestron-iptable_editor/README.md

 ### Events
 - _No public events are defined in this plugin._

-## Github Actions

-This repo contains two Github Action workflows that will build this project automatically.
-Modify the SOLUTION_PATH and SOLUTION_FILE environment variables as needed.
-Any branches named `feature/*`, `release/*`, `hotfix/*` or `development` will automatically be built with the action and create a release in the repository with a version number based on the latest release on the master branch.
-If there are no releases yet, the version number will be 0.0.1.
-The version number will be modified based on what branch triggered the build:

-- `feature` branch builds will be tagged with an `alpha` descriptor, with the Action run appended: `0.0.1-alpha-1`
-- `development` branch builds will be tagged with a `beta` descriptor, with the Action run appended: `0.0.1-beta-2`
-- `release` branches will be tagged with an `rc` descriptor, with the Action run appended: `0.0.1-rc-3`
-- `hotfix` branch builds will be tagged with a `hotfix` descriptor, with the Action run appended: `0.0.1-hotfix-4`

-Builds on the `Main` branch will ONLY be triggered by manually creating a release using the web interface in the repository.
-They will be versioned with the tag that is created when the release is created.
-The tags MUST take the form `major.minor.revision` to be compatible with the build process.
-A tag like `v0.1.0-alpha` is NOT compatible and may result in the build process failing.

-If you have any questions about the action, contact [Andrew Welker](mailto:awelker@pepperdash.com) or [Neil Dorin](mailto:ndorin@pepperdash.com).

 ## Dependencies

-The [Essentials](https://github.com/PepperDash/Essentials) libraries are required.
-They referenced via nuget.
-You must have nuget.exe installed and in the `PATH` environment variable to use the following command.
+The [Essentials](https://github.com/PepperDash/Essentials) libraries are required and are referenced via nuget.
+You must have nuget.exe installed and in the `PATH` environment variable to use the below command.
 Nuget.exe is available at [nuget.org](https://dist.nuget.org/win-x86-commandline/latest/nuget.exe).

 ### Installing Dependencies